Resource Library

 For use by professionals to refer high school students age 17 years 6 months to ADRC.

-Booklet to help you understand decisions that need to be made during this transition.
+A guide for young adults with disabilities and those who support them to help understand decisions that need to be made during there transition from childhood to adulthood.
 Includes listings of resources and checklists to start planning.
-ADRC staff are always here to help.

 WI FACETS is Wisconsin Family Assistance Center for Education, Training, & Support